SimonCarlson/thesis/notes/logbook.md

+30/5-19:
+New graphs are in the thesis

+Should send final thesis to Elena, she can ask them to delay the publishing until later

+I think the thesis is done

+29/5-19:
+Made some graphs with error bars in matplotlib

+Joel asked for the outline, sent it to him

+28/5-19:
+Sam's opposition went well

+Meeting with Shahid, Joel, and Sam.
+Gonna help them carry on my work.
+Should prepare roll the repo back to a good point, make a README, and comment the code a bit

+27/5-19:
+:^)

+24/5-19:
+Finished Sam's opposition report and gave him a hard-copy of his report, annotated.

+Generated a cover with a TRITA number, split it up, and included it in my own tex source.
+Easier than I expected.

+Should speak to Shahid about way forward.
+Personally, I'm content with just finishing up whatever feedback I have left from Sam and submitting.
+He probably has more ideas though.

+Spoke to Shahid.
+For the thesis everything seems fine.
+Just fix the feedback, prepare the code so that someone (Sam) can get into it.
+He seems very opimistic about writing a paper though.
+I'm yet to decide about it.

+23/5-19:
+Had my presentation.
+It went well.

+Went through Sam's thesis.
+It's good, not much to complain about.
+Did not make a huge effort correcting the language since he is a native speaker and writes well.
+Gotta find some points, like 3, to bring up at the opposition.
+Thinking his choice of data structure (why not some other probabilistic data structure), conditions where compressed CRL outperform FCV, and something else..

 22/5-19:
 Gonna fix the rest of Sam's feedback after the presentation.
 Should print out his and get started with it after presentation as well.